-- It is not essential to pass all components to pass the course as a whole. - The final exam will not take place during the Registrar's scheduled period. - Exams and quizzes are administered through D2L.
+- There will not be a Registrar Scheduled exam during the exam period. - It is not essential to pass all components to pass the course as a whole. - Exams are administered through D2L.
 Students are not allowed to confer with anyone else about the quiz content.